Skip to main content

 });

-const gas: number = await contractDeployer.estimateGas({
+const gas = await contractDeployer.estimateGas({

 from: defaultAccount,